elasticio/elasticio.github.io/content/_guides/new-mapper.md

 Here you can select the required Component version.

 ### Functions
+Some Components have more than one way of operation, so you are prompted to select one.

 ### Agents
+(ARE THESE LOCAL AGENTS?)

 ### Credentials
 Credentials hold authentication data for Components.
-In this tab you can select from the available credentials, add new ones, verify them, save or delete existing ones.
+In this tab you can select from the available credentials, add new ones, verify and save them.
+Also you can edit and delete existing credentials.

 ### Input
 The actual mapping tab.
 Here you provide data input for fields required by the Ccomponent.